Go Back Email Link

 • ½ cup water or vegetable broth

-• 1 tsp vegetable bouillon if using water
+• 1 teaspoon vegetable bouillon if using water

 • ¾ cup grated Parmigiano Reggiano